cdzombak/alexa-aircraft-radar/README.md

 ### Set required environment variables in your shell

-Once you have an API key for the geocoding service and aircraft image service, run `. ./scripts/env.sh {KEY}` in your shell before running mock requests (see the next step).
+Once you have an API key for the geocoding service and aircraft image service, run `source .env.dev` in your shell before running mock requests (see the next step).
+You can create this file by copying `.env.sample` and filling out the empty values there.

-(Both APIs currently use the same client API key.)

 ### Run mock requests with lambda-local